keep-network/sortition-pools/docs/rewards.md

 Finally, the (3) `operatorRewards` keep track of each operator's individual state indexed by their `id`.
 An operator's `accumulated` value represents a snapshot of the `globalRewardAccumulator` at the time they were last updated.
-Their `available` value represents how much reward is available for withdraw.
+Their `available` value represents how much reward is available for withdraw, as of their most recent update.
 Their `weight` is their weight in the pool.

 To see how all of these pieces of state interact, we can go through some event logs.